 How to find us when you arrive at Cork Airport

 Arriving at Cork Airport by air, when you depart your flight, please collect your luggage and once outside arrivals please telephone +353 (0)21 236 3163 to arrange your shuttle transfer to our site nearby.
 The collection point is outside arrivals in the middle lane.

 Arriving at Cork Airport by train the nearest rail station to the airport is Kent Railway Station in Cork City, which is under five miles from the terminal.
 Connections to all major rail-linked towns and cities in Ireland can be made from Kent Railway Station.

 Arriving at Cork Airport by bus You will take the 226 bus from Cork Airport, the normal journey time between Cork Airport and Parnell Place Bus Station is 20 minutes.
 Bus and coaches leave from in front of the terminal building.

-Dropping off your car at Cork Airport you can book in advance for long-term car parking at reasonable rates of around 9-10 euros a day.
+Dropping off your car at Easirent Car Hire Cork Airport branch you can book in advance for long-term car parking at reasonable rates of around 9-10 euros a day.
 Both long-stay car parks are within walking distance of the terminal.
 A courtesy bus service also operates to and from the terminal.